CV Guru Emma Alkirwi gives some advice on how to avoid your CV being used to discriminate against you on the grounds of your age.

 However, there are reports that many applicants believe they are not receiving interview invitations or being successful in obtaining a job because of their age.

-Here are some ways to avoid implying your age on your CV:
+Here are some ways to avoid age discrimination based on your CV: